-Broughton St Mary’s Choir is a friendly and welcoming group of people of all ages and abilities.
+Broughton St Mary’s Choir is a friendly and welcoming group of people of all ages and abilities, and new members are always welcome.
 We practise every Thursday from 6.45 to 9pm downstairs in the Bellevue Room.
 We start with ‘warm-ups’, and stop around 8pm for an all-important tea-break (with biscuits of course).
-We generally sing an Introit and Anthem each Sunday, accompanied on the organ or the piano depending on the style of music.

-To find out more about the choir please email Chris at firstname.lastname@example.org.
+To find out more about the choir please email firstname.lastname@example.org.

 The organ in Broughton St Mary’s Parish Church has been awarded a certificate Grade 1 in recognition of it being an outstanding instrument by Thomas C. Lewis 1882, in original condition.
 It is listed in the British Institute of Organ Studies Register of Historic Pipe Organs as being an instrument of importance to the national heritage and one deserving careful preservation for the benefit of future generations.